MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The Power Pages trial offers a simple and easy experience for sign-up, sign-in, and usage.
-However, if you're stuck or have questions about the trial, check out this page for answers.
+This page contains answers to frequently asked questions.

 To sign up for the trial, go to the [Power Pages overview page](https://powerpages.microsoft.com/), and select **Start free**.